Washington's congressional districts: Historical and present district boundaries

+Obsolete districts

 State redistricting procedures

 Washington is one of 22 states that do not give direct control of redistricting to the state's legislature.
 The state's congressional districts are determined by a four-member Washington State Redistricting Commission that is appointed every ten years.
 Two members are appointed by both of the state's legislative branches, with the majority leader and minority leader from each selecting one person.
 The four appointed members then vote to appoint a fifth, non-partisan chairperson that cannot vote.
 The commission is disbanded once they have approved a redistricting plan.

 In 1981 Republicans attempted to gerrymander Tom Foley's fifth district by splitting Spokane (the district's main population center) into two districts, but this was vetoed by Governor John Spellman.
 After they redrew districts in 1982, a federal court threw out the map for excessive population variation.
 New maps were drawn in 1983 by a five-member commission appointed by the legislature to avoid continued deadlock under a court-imposed deadline; the legislature had historically often failed to redistrict.
 In 1983, the voters approved a ballot measure to amend the state constitution to permanently establish a redistricting commission.
 The first commission created under the changes completed their work as part of the 1991 redistricting.